 Great Sphinx of Giza is the oldest known sphinx in Egypt.

 This is a riddle – exactly when and why was it shaped – but this Sphinx is the oldest monumental sculpture in the world.
-Many specialists consider that it was built in the time of pharaoh Khafra who reigned in 2558 – 2532 BC, but there are no direct proofs to this.
+Many specialists consider that it was built in the time of Pharaoh Khafra who reigned in 2558 – 2532 BC, but there are no direct proofs of this.

-There are speculations that Sphinx is older and only its head was reshaped in the times of Khafra – made similar to pharaoh.
-Head of statue is disproportionately small indeed and less eroded than the body of statue.
+There are speculations that Sphinx is older and only its head was reshaped in the times of Khafra – made similar to Pharaoh.
+The head of a statue is disproportionately small indeed and less eroded than the body of the statue.

-This difference in erosion though can be explained by different properties of limestone layers – the lower layer of limestone has comparatively low quality and is heavily eroded – banded with deep, horizontal ridges.
-Upper layer at the height of the head is less porous.
+This difference in erosion though can be explained by the different properties of limestone layers.
+The lower layer of limestone has comparatively low quality and is heavily eroded – banded with deep, horizontal ridges.
+The upper layer at the height of the head is less porous.

-The exotic "water erosion hypothesis" concedes that this monument could be built even in the 6th – 5th millenium BC – in the period when the rainfall here was much higher and caused erosion of the enclosure around the Sphinx.
-The known history of Ancient Egypt does not support such hypothesis – such grand works required organized, centralized society which did not exist yet.
+The exotic "water erosion hypothesis" concedes that this monument could be built even in the 6th – 5th millennium BC.
+This was a period when the rainfall here was much higher and caused erosion of the enclosure around the Sphinx.
+The known history of Ancient Egypt does not support the hypothesis – such grand works required an organized and centralized society that did not exist yet.

 Building of the statue

-It is possible that there was a natural limestone hill in the site of this giant sculpture – but it is hard to tell now, because ancient Egyptians have heavily reshaped this area when taking material for Great Pyramids and other structures.
-Most of statue though was shaped by removing the limestone ground and creating a deep moat around the monument.
+It is possible that there was a natural limestone hill at the site of this giant sculpture.
+Nevertheless, it is hard to tell now, because ancient Egyptians have heavily reshaped this area when taking material for the Great Pyramids and other structures.
+Most of the statue though was shaped by removing the limestone ground and creating a deep moat around the monument.

-There have been found traces of color at one ear of Sphinx – thus it is possible that statue was brightly painted.
+There have been found traces of color at one ear of the Sphinx – thus it is possible that the statue was brightly painted.

 The statue had also a beard – most likely added after its construction.
 Parts of this beard have been preserved up to this day and are located in the British Museum, London.

-Sphinx looks towards the sunrise, towards Nile.
-The symbol of lion in Old Egyptian mythology was closely linked to Sun (Sun deity Sekhmet) – thus it is possible that Sphinx was created as the guardian of the shrine on Giza Plateau.
+Great Sphinx of Giza looks towards the sunrise, towards the Nile.
+The symbol of the lion in Old Egyptian mythology was closely linked to Sun (Sun deity Sekhmet) – thus it is possible that Sphinx was created as the guardian of the shrine on the Giza Plateau.

-There have been not found mentions of Sphinx in the writings of Old Kingdom but in the New Kingdom it was called Hor-em-akhet.
-This name was found on a granite slab – Dream Stele, which was placed between the forelegs of Sphinx by pharaoh Thutmose IV sometimes around 1390 BC.
+There have been not found mentions of the Sphinx in the writings of the Old Kingdom.
+In the New Kingdom, it was called Hor-em-akhet.
+This name was found on a granite slab – Dream Stele, which was placed between the forelegs of the Sphinx by Pharaoh Thutmose IV sometime around 1390 BC.

-Sphinx was located in the grounds of the most important funerary complex in Egypt.
+Sphinx was located on the grounds of the most important funerary complex in Egypt.
 But, when the necropolis was abandoned, Sphinx became buried in the sand up to its shoulders.

 Monument has lost its nose – most likely this was done deliberately by Muslim fanatics in the late 14th century upon seeing that Egyptian peasants are making offerings to the Sphinx.

-For many generations, throughout millenia people used to see just a part of statue – a giant head perching out from the sand (which helped to preserve the unique statue).
-Spinx was recovered from the sand in 1925 – 1936 and now is one of the symbols of Egypt and one of the best known monuments of antiquity.
+For many generations, throughout millennia people used to see just a part of the statue – a giant head perching out from the sand.
+In fact, this sand helped to preserve the unique statue.
+Spinx was recovered from the sand in 1925 – 1936.
+Now it is one of the symbols of Egypt and one of the best-known monuments of antiquity.

 Egypt is home to many of the most important and impressive archaeological monuments in the world.
-Here, in the valley of Nile developed one of the first and greatest civilization – Ancient Egypt (3150 – 332 BC), leaving countless larger and smaller monuments.
+Here, in the valley of the Nile developed one of the first and greatest civilizations – Ancient Egypt (3150 – 332 BC), leaving countless larger and smaller monuments.

 The pyramids of Egypt are such recognizable symbols of antiquity that for millennia, people have made assumptions about what they are and why they exist, without full consideration of the various meanings these ancient symbolic structures have had over the centuries.

-Presenting up-to-date research and all-new photographs and plans, this authoritative volume provides a fascinating study of the Great Sphinx and the Pyramids of Giza, as well as lesser-known pyramids and tombs from Saqqara to Meidum and Dashur.
+Presenting up-to-date research and all-new photographs and plans, this authoritative volume provides a fascinating study of the Great Sphinx and the Pyramids of Giza.
+There are described also the lesser-known pyramids and tombs from Saqqara to Meidum and Dashur.